HiagoVenancio/kaizen_challenge/README.md

 - API: [https://mockapi.io/](https://618d3aa7fe09aa001744060a.mockapi.io/api/sports)

 ---
-How it looks:

----
-PS: It seems that all timers is out of date, because of that, I created a hardcoded timestamp so for the counter can be seen working.
+PS: It seems that all timers is out of date, so it wont have the timer decreasing, but was implemented.